ev3dev/edu-docs/docs/programming/eclipse-ide.md

 ### Configuring Cross Toolchain prefix
 Configuring the Cross Toolchain prefix is the following step.
-As mentioned previously, `arm-none-eabi-` is not the correct cross-compilation toolchain prefix for `ev3dev`.
+As mentioned previously, `arm-none-eabi-` is not the correct cross-compilation toolchain prefix for `ev3dev` in the Docker cross-compiler image.
 Instead, it should be set to `arm-linux-gnueabi-`.
 In addition, we should uncheck the `Create Flash Image` option since we're not going to flash it to the robot controller.

 ![Cross Toolchain](../../images/pics/c-project-build-settings-toolchains.png)